Loading lesson…

 The big idea: ship one tiny thing that solves a real problem, document the process honestly, and you have a portfolio that beats a 4.0 GPA in any internship pile.

-What is the core idea behind "Building Your First AI Portfolio Piece"?
+What is the main idea of "Building Your First AI Portfolio Piece"?

-Which best describes the scope of "Building Your First AI Portfolio Piece"?
+Which concept is most central to "Building Your First AI Portfolio Piece"?